v. Shanghai

 27-28 April 2016

-187 miles northwest of Shanghai is Nanjing, aka Nanking.
+187 miles northwest of Shanghai is Nanjing, a.k.a.: Nanking.
 Some of you may remember learning about the Rape of Nanking in your history or literature classes.
 One-in-the-same.

 An hour and a half on the G-train and a short metro ride (the metro here is operated via coins, FYI) and I'm in the city center.

 Upon emerging from the hollowed depths of the metro, I find myself in the middle of the war to end all wars.
 A single modern palace is besieged upon by opposing forces.
 The courtyard is no-mans-land, sprawled with friend and foe; wearing their chosen badges proudly as they partake in quiet discourse.
 Hushed tones plot the demise of the opposition under the shelter of branded canvas while each loyal vanguard clings to what's left of their precious black-gold.
 The battle field is littered with emerald and crimson placards emblazoned with their infamous insignia.
 Yes, it's the battle of Hogwarts, the Battle of Waterloo, of Yorktown, and Agincourt!
 It's...
 Starbucks v.
-Costa Coffee.
-Now I find myself plagued with the paralysis of indecision.
-Which side do you choose? ...Needless to say, I found this terribly amusing.
+Costa Coffee!
+Now, I find myself plagued with the paralysis of indecision.
+Which side do I choose?!?!

 Adjacent to the battle field, a memorial was erected to remember those lost to carbonated caffeine.

-In the aftermath of Spring Festival, these forgotten, yet lovely miniature lanterns continue to grace the branches of this cherry blossom tree.
+In the aftermath of the Spring Festival, these forgotten, yet lovely miniature lanterns continue to grace the branches of this cherry blossom tree.

 Umbrellas artfully strung above a courtyard to provide shade to passersby and diners.